 The areas around the Millennium Stadium are also full to bursting with excited rugby fans on days when the Welsh team are playing at home.

-On the whole, it’s just good-natured overexcitement and a few too many drinks.
+Overall, it’s just good-natured overexcitement and a few too many drinks.
 If you prefer quiet, though, these specific parts of town might not be for you during peak party hours.

 4. City centre change